globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 .. image:: ../../images/admin/home.png

-A menu on the right offers you links to the different administative sections:
+A menu on the right offers you links to the different administrative sections:

    1. Site settings